abpframework/abp/docs/en/Community-Articles/2024-04-19-using-blob-storage-with-abp/post.md

 These steps cover the basic steps to store user profile pictures with Blob Storage using the ABP Framework.
 [Check out the documentation for more information.](https://docs.abp.io/en/abp/latest/Blob-Storing)

-## What are the advantages/disadvantages of keeping in Blob Storage database?
+## What are the Advantages/Disadvantages of Keeping the BLOBs in a Database?

 #### Advantages: